 Art.
 IV.
 Officers and Terms of Office.
 A) The officers of this Society shall be a President, a Vice-President, a Secretary-Treasurer, and the Editor of the Leibniz Review.
 B) The President, Vice- President, and the Secretary-Treasurer shall be elected for terms of four years.
 The Editor is appointed by the Appointing Members (see Article X), and shall serve a term of five years.

-With the exception of the Editor, no officer may immediately succeed himself or herself in the office to which he or she has been elected.
+With the exception of the Editor and the Secretary-Treasurer, no officer may immediately succeed himself or herself in the office to which he or she has been elected.
+The Secretary-Treasurer may serve for at most two consecutive terms.
 The Vice-President, Secretary-Treasurer, and two Board Members (see Article VI) begin their terms in years evenly divided by 4.
 The President and three Board Members begin their terms in even-numbered years not evenly divided by 4.
 The term of the Editor shall begin in years ending in 4 or 9.

 Art.
 V. Duties of Officers.
 A) The President shall preside at all meetings of the Society and perform such other duties as are customary for the office, including the appointment of such special committees as are deemed appropriate for the work of the Society.
 B) The Vice-President shall preside in the absence of the President, and shall be responsible, in consultation with the Executive Committee (see Art.
 IX), for planning and implementing programs of the Society.
-C) The Secretary- Treasurer shall keep minutes of the Society’s meetings; shall notify the members in writing of these meetings in advance; shall work in conjunction with the Editor to maintain an accurate roll of the members of the Society, records of the Society’s financial transactions and such other records as are necessary for the Society’s work; shall work in conjunction with the Editor to receive membership dues and other monies of the Society, deposit them in a secure place, and pay from them to discharge the financial obligations of the Society; shall work in conjunction with the webmaster for the website of the Society to provide updated information on the work of the Society and on Leibniz scholarship in North America.
+C) The Secretary-Treasurer shall keep minutes of the Society’s meetings; shall notify the members in writing of these meetings in advance; shall work in conjunction with the Editor to maintain an accurate roll of the members of the Society, records of the Society’s financial transactions and such other records as are necessary for the Society’s work; shall receive membership dues and other monies of the Society, deposit them in a secure place, and pay from them to discharge the financial obligations of the Society; shall present a financial report at the Society’s Annual Business Meeting that will be audited by the Executive Committee under the direction of the President; shall oversee the content of the website of the Society to provide updated information on the work of the Society and on Leibniz scholarship in North America.
 In addition, the Secretary-Treasurer shall act as the parliamentarian for the Society.
 D) The Editor of the Leibniz Review shall oversee all of the editorial duties of the journal.
-The Editor shall work in conjunction with the Secretary- Treasurer to maintain an updated list of members and their mailing addresses, to collect dues to support expenses associated with the operation of the journal, and to discharge the financial obligations associated with the journal.
-In addition, the Editor shall present a financial report at the Society’s Annual Business Meeting detailing expenses associated with the operation of the journal.
-This annual report shall be audited by the Executive Committee under the direction of the President.
+The Editor shall work in conjunction with the Secretary-Treasurer to maintain an updated list of members and their mailing addresses, to collect dues from the libraries that hold subscriptions to the journal or from online databases containing the Leibniz Review, and to discharge the financial obligations associated with the journal.
+In addition, the Editor shall present a financial report to the Treasurer-Secretary before the Society’s Annual Business Meeting detailing income and expenses associated with the operation of the journal.
+The Society will be responsible for ensuring that the operating expenses of the Leibniz Review are met.